 Simple English definitions for legal terms

-Read a random definition: submission of controversy
+Read a random definition: general improvement

 A complex trust is a type of trust that is not simple.
 It is called "complex" because the trustee has more control over how the trust's money is used.
 To be considered a complex trust, it must do at least one of three things each year: keep some of its income, give some of its money to the beneficiaries, or donate some of its assets to charity.
 Complex trusts can deduct certain expenses when calculating their taxable income.
 They can also be helpful for people with large estates or many beneficiaries who want more options for estate planning.